There are hundreds of dog breeds to choose from, and it can be overwhelming to know which one is right for you.

 As a smaller dog breed, the Frengle can ordinarily be relied upon to get plenty of vitamins and minerals from a healthy and balanced diet.

-In fact, if anything, it’s more a question of avoiding overfeeding a Frengle, as their appetites sometimes are bigger than their bodies!
+If anything, it’s more a question of avoiding overfeeding a Frengle, as their appetites sometimes are bigger than their bodies!

-Specially formulated small dog vitamin pills or supplementary liquids to mix into dinners can be really handy here.
+Specially formulated small dog vitamin pills or supplementary liquids to mix into dinners can be handy here.

 However, your Frengle might be something of a fussy eater, and being a smaller dog, this breed can be more sensitive to things like pills being added to his or her food.
 In moments like this, you’d do well to consider things to add to your dog’s diet to supplement vitamin and mineral intake.